gafricano/nist-approved-crypto/README.md

 # Comprehensive List of NIST-Approved Cryptographic Algorithms and Modes of Operation

+#### Last update: 09/Dec/2024

 Since I found it hard to have a single place with a list of NIST-Approved Cryptographic Algorithms and Operations Modes I made this list to facilitate my own life or for someone else too.

-An interesting page to follow up with document revisions is here [Crypto Publication Review Project](https://csrc.nist.gov/Projects/crypto-publication-review-project)
+An interesting page to follow up with document revisions is here: [Crypto Publication Review Project](https://csrc.nist.gov/Projects/crypto-publication-review-project)

-Last update: 09/Dec/2024
+Use it at your discretion, if you want to add/correct/contribute feel free!

 ## 1. Symmetric Encryption Algorithms and Modes of Operation
-### Advanced Encryption Standard (AES) :green_circle: :
+### Advanced Encryption Standard (AES) :green_circle:
 A symmetric key algorithm standardized in [FIPS 197](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf) Supported key sizes:
 - 128 bits